skandar9/moraqabat/README.md

 - @OA\Post: This annotation indicates that this API endpoint is an HTTP POST request.

 - path="/user": This specifies the URL path for this API endpoint, which is /user.
-  The full URL for this endpoint would depend on the base URL that I defined in [app\Http\Controllers\Controller.php](#l5-swagger-controller) file.
+  The full URL for this endpoint would depend on the base URL that I defined in [app\Http\Controllers\Controller.php](#l5-swagger-annotations-in-Controller) file.

-- description="Edit your profile": This provides a brief description of the purpose of this API endpoaint, which is to edit the user's profile.
+- description="Edit your profile": This provides a brief description of the purpose of this API endpoint, which is to edit the user's profile.

 - tags={"Auth"}: This assigns the API endpoint to a specific tag or category.
 In this case,